Owner-occupancy: Political influence

 Owning a home influences how an individual views the role of government.
 Data from OECD countries shows that when housing prices rise, individuals are more critical of the welfare state.
 Conversely, when housing prices drop, homeowners are more likely to favor government intervention.
 In the US, areas with high rates of homeownership have higher levels of voter turnout.
 There is also a weak relationship between homeownership and supporting Republican candidates.
 Data from the UK supports the idea that homeowners view the value of their home as a kind of private, informal insurance policy against economic shocks.
 A sufficiently valuable home protects the owner without need for government intervention.

 José Luis de Arrese, the Falangist minister of housing in Francoist Spain explicitly called for "a Spain of home owners" rather than "proletarians".

+Decades later, home owners are one of the groups who would oppose policies diminishing the price of housing.

 Homeowners are usually required to pay property tax (or millage tax) periodically.
 The tax is levied by the governing authority of the jurisdiction in which the property is located; it may be paid to a national government, a federated state, a county or geographical region, or a municipality.
 Multiple jurisdictions may tax the same property.
 In most Canadian provinces home purchasers must pay a one-time tax called a Property Transfer Tax (Land Transfer Tax) which is based on the cost of the home.

 International statistics

 The home ownership rate is the ratio of owner-occupied units to total residential units in a specified area.

-The median age of US homebuyers has increased in recent decades, for both first-time buyers (+9 years since 1981) and repeat buyers (+25 years), and all buyers overall (+26 years).
+The median age of US homebuyers has increased in recent decades, for both first-time buyers and repeat buyers.